 Department's Monitoring Responsibilities

 - Gift account deficits should be funded on a monthly basis.
-If the gift is being held by the UI Foundation, the investment pool will need to be provided to GAO.
+If the gift is being held by the University of Iowa Center for Advancement (UICA), the investment pool will need to be provided to the Grant Accounting Office (GAO).

 - Spendable Cash – should be moved over monthly

-- Short Maturity & Intermediate Term Pool – Divest quarterly according to UI Foundation guidelines
+- Short Maturity & Intermediate Term Pool – Divest quarterly according to UICA guidelines

 - Long Term Pool – Divest during 3rd quarter of year to cover deficit